alanng10/class-lang/Docue/Article/Sande/a.md

 The node has syntax that is "byte" index word, "short" index word, "mid" index word, or "int" index word.
 The node is one item in IntKind list.

-Var node syntax starts with "var" index word, followed by TypeName, followed by VarName.
+Var node syntax starts with "var" index word, followed by Type of class TypeName, followed by Var of class VarName.
+The node declares var with name Var with StorageType.
+Field Type is the StorageType.

 TypeName class is base class.
 The class has 4 derived class.